bozzobrain/LethalCompanyShipMaid/README.md

 		- Format is:
 			- "Shotgun(clone),posx,posy,posz,ammo_count"
 # Changes
+- V4.0.4
+	- Added terminal command option.
+(Thanks to [jcsnider](https://github.com/jcsnider) for the suggestion)
+	- See [UseOnlyTerminal] configuration setting to disable keybinds and use only the terminal for cleanup
 - V4.0.3
 	- Added shotgun organization by ammo capacity.
 (Thanks to [jcsnider](https://github.com/jcsnider) for the suggestion)
 	- See new configuration options [OrganizeShotgunByAmmo] and [ShotgunPlacementOverrideLocation]